How to Install Sublime Merge on Ubuntu 22.04 or 20.04

 This segment will explore an alternative route for setting up Sublime Merge on your Ubuntu system.
 This method involves using Flatpak, a versatile, universal package manager that delivers applications as self-contained packages known as flatpacks.
 Flatpak’s unique design isolates applications from the system, enhancing stability and security.
 It also offers the benefit of version consistency across different Linux distributions.

-If Flatpak isn’t already set up on your system, install it.
+Note: If Flatpak isn’t already set up on your system, install it.
 Our comprehensive guide, “How to Install Flatpak on Ubuntu”, can walk you through the process.

-Step 1: Activating Flathub for Sublime Merge on Ubuntu
+Activating Flathub for Sublime Merge

 Before we can tap into the power of Flatpak to install Sublime Merge, we must ensure that the Flathub repository is enabled on your system.
 Flathub is a primary hub for Flatpak applications, housing a vast collection of software that can be readily deployed on any Linux distribution.